blomstra/flarum-ext-turnstile/README.md

 To configure this extension, you'll need to [generate Turnstile keys on your Cloudflare account](https://dash.cloudflare.com/?to=/:account/turnstile), and input these on the admin dashboard.

+## Features

+At present, only the `Signup` modal is protected, further options may be added in the future.

 ## Installation

 Install with composer: